 - I will honor and have great respect for being alive today.
 I will appreciate the ability to breathe in every breath of air, for feeling the earth beneath my feet, the gentle breeze on my face, and the warmth of the sun as it shines on the earth.

-- I will carry a heart filled with love and gratitude for being a spiritual being having a wonderful and fulfilling experience as a human being today.
+- I will carry a heart filled with love and gratitude for being a spiritual being and having a wonderful and fulfilling experience as a human being today.
 I am filled with such bliss just to be alive and on this earth for one more day.
 I am awestruck that I can spend yet another day on earth with the knowledge that my two children and their families are alive and well.

 - Get up and go for a walk.
 Walk fast, walk slow, look around you, and enjoy the experience.

-- Do something physical around the house – vigorously clean the floor, clear out some cupboards, make bread.
+- Do something physical around the house – vigorously clean the floor, clear out some cupboards, and make bread.

 - Go online and Google for uplifting things.
 Look for YouTube videos of talks given by motivational speakers such as Anthony Robbins or Wayne Dyer.
 Spend half an hour stumbling in categories such as self-help or spiritual.